 The Society is dedicated to the pursuit and appreciation of the singular exploits of the wisest and noblest of men, Sherlock Holmes, and his faithful Boswell, Dr. John H. Watson.

-We have regular business & discussion meetings at members’ homes in February, March, April, September, and November.
+We generally have monthly business & discussion meetings at members’ homes, except when there is a special event.
 Mrs. Hudson’s crew provides lunch.
+Guests are welcome.
+Our theme for 2022 is Travel.
 The meeting content may include:

 - Quizzes or games